re-utils/stnl/README.md

 ```

 ### Assert JSON
-To compile a schema to a JSON type assertion function:
+To compile a schema to a JSON type assertion function (require `Function` for code generation):
 ```ts
 const isUser = build.json.assert.compile(schema);
 if (isUser(user)) {